6-7-day Ontario road trip: Toronto to Ottawa highlight reel

 Distance to next stop: 52 kilometres / 32 miles

 You cannot travel from Peterborough to Trenton without stopping in Campbellford, a quaint historic town divided by the iconic Trent-Severn Waterway.
 The best way to experience the waterway is taking a short walk across the Ranney Gorge Suspension Bridge, known as ‘Ontario’s most scenic suspension bridge,’ which will take you into Ferris Provincial Park.

 Make sure you have an empty stomach to visit the Empire Cheese Co-operative, World’s Finest Chocolate, and Antonia’s Bistro for some delicious butter tarts.
-A local favourite and voted Sweetest Bakery in Canada in 2018/19, Dooher’s Bakery has mouthwatering cream-filled donuts and baking, but make sure you show up early or pre-order, as it’s normal to have line ups around the block!
-If all these goodies are making you thirsty, stop by Church Key Brewing Company.
+A local favourite and voted Sweetest Bakery in Canada in 2018/19, Dooher’s Bakery has mouthwatering cream-filled donuts and baked goods.Pre-order or arrive early to the bakery since lineups that stretch around the block are normal.
+If all these goodies make you thirsty, stop by Church Key Brewing Company.

 Stop for lunch at Antonia’s Bistro or Capers Tap House and continue onto Trenton for the evening.

 Picture opt: Canada’s Giant Toonie.

 Trenton (Quinte West) – day 3